MJoergen/nexys4ddr/dyoc/Episodes/ep20_-_Text_Display/README.md

 Welcome to the twentieth episode of "Design Your Own Computer".

-We now want to expand on the VGA support.
-We'll enable the display of 80x60 coloured characters.
+We now want to expand on the VGA support and enable the display of 80x60 coloured characters.

 To do this we need to do the following: